How to Keep Your Divorce Conversations Productive

 If your spouse is a narcissist, try these ideas:

 Swallow your pride.
 "Thank you for clarifying that for me.
 That makes so much more sense."
 So what if they recited to you exactly the point you've been trying to get across for months?
 The goal is to make these settlement conversations productive.
 If that means complimenting them or patting their back, so be it.
-Then grab a glass of wine, get a massage, or do some other form of self-care to recover.
+Then have a glass of wine or cup of tea, get a massage, or do some other form of self-care to recover.

 A few more tips for keeping divorce conversations productive: